 In this process, they often get emotionally attached to patients.
 And so even after putting in so much effort, if they don’t survive, the nurse can’t see that.

-So to improve the retention of nurses, you must focus on resolving these factors.
+So to improving nurse retention, you must focus on resolving these factors.
 Let’s discuss how to improve nurse retention.

 Improving the retention of nurses will become easier when you care about them, and their needs.
 Taking care of their emotional, physical and mental well-being will make them feel valued and will work for longer at your hospitals.